Updated: Sep 8

 So here is my radical plan to foil the agendas mentioned above:

-Find a safe place in your house, car, work or school bathroom, in the shower, in the woods.
+Find a safe place in your house, car, work, school or work bathroom, in the shower, in the woods.
 If you don't yet have that safe space - carve it out.
 In your closet, under your covers, in a bubble bath, with a dog or cat on your lap.